ipfs/someguy/README.md

 ### Server

 You can start the server with `someguy start`.
-This will, by default, run a Delegated Routing V1 server that proxies requests to the [IPFS Amino DHT](https://blog.ipfs.tech/2023-09-amino-refactoring/) and the [cid.contact](https://cid.contact) indexer (IPNI) node.
+This will, by default, run a Delegated Routing V1 server that proxies requests to the [IPFS Amino DHT](https://blog.ipfs.tech/2023-09-amino-refactoring/), [delegated-ipfs.dev](https://delegated-ipfs.dev) and [cid.contact](https://cid.contact).

 For more details run `someguy start --help`.

 ### Client

 If you don't want to run a server yourself, but want to query some other server, you can run `someguy ask` and choose any of the subcommands and ask for a provider, a peer, or even an IPNS record.
+By default, [delegated-ipfs.dev](https://delegated-ipfs.dev) is the server used.

 For more details run `someguy ask --help`.